TMD20/torrent-quick-search/README.md

 We can also customize results by filtering indexers that we don't want, or we can do a whitelist and only add indexer we want.
 Additionally on tracker sites we are also able to filter results from the current site.

+The toggle shrinks when not in use, and can be moved around if desired

 ![image](https://user-images.githubusercontent.com/109320934/193980736-31fb834a-8c6d-4776-aa6f-f8a739efaa52.png)